Establishing Reality-Virtuality Interconnections in Urban Digital Twins for Superior Intelligent Road Inspection and Simulation: Introduction

-Recent technological advancements have made intelligent road inspection using Urban Digital Twins (UDT) feasible.
-A UDT system reconstructs the semantic and geospatial properties of urban entities, such as roads and buildings \cite{guo2024udtiri}.
-These digital replicas are indispensable for various applications, including real-time monitoring and simulation.
-Furthermore, the interconnection between the physical and virtual worlds enables the automatic generation of well-annotated road data, which can be used to train intelligent road inspection models.
+Recent technological advancements have \cll{enabled the development} of intelligent road inspection systems supported by \cll{u}rban \cll{d}igital \cll{t}wins (UDT).
+A UDT system reconstructs the semantic and geospatial properties of urban entities, such as roads and buildings \cite{guo2024udtiri}, \cll{providing indispensable digital replicas for} real-time monitoring and simulation.
+However, existing simulators typically represent roads as 2D planar surfaces, \cll{unable to capture surface unevenness}. \cll{As road surfaces directly interact with vehicles and significantly influence driving safety, it is necessary to reconstruct their 3D structures using real-world measurements.}

-Despite these advancements, existing virtual engines, such as CARLA \cite{carla} (based on Unreal Engine 4), typically represent roads as 2D planar surfaces.
-To effectively model road unevenness for perception and planning tasks, it is necessary to reconstruct the 3D structures of simulation assets using real-world data.
-Given the varying scale of road entities, this challenge can be divided into two parts: creating hierarchical road models using multi-modal data from different sensors, and generating digital road twins for simulation scenarios.

-Once a UDT system is developed, a key question arises: can the synthetic data be used to evaluate downstream driving tasks, including perception and decision-making?
-For perception, models pre-trained on synthetic data demonstrate the ability to generalize to real-world data.
-Beyond replicating existing scenes, random combinations of road models create novel scenarios that enhance generalization.
-For planning, we propose a new research area focused on intelligent vehicle systems navigating defected road regions to improve both safety and comfort.
-Severe road defects can be treated as obstacles in avoidance tasks, requiring collision detection for the vehicle's wheels rather than its entire body.
-In scenarios where traversal through defects is unavoidable, speed control can help mitigate vehicle vibrations.